LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Checks if the first name or the last name are met pattern requirements
+Checks if the first name or the last name are met pattern requirements.

 ##### Returns

-bool
+True if the first name or the last name are met pattern requirements, otherwise - false.

 ##### Parameters